-(e) Predominantly reflects repurchases of the Firm's issued debt securities that mature more than 30 calendar days after the calculation date.
+(e) Predominantly reflects repurchases of debt securities issued by the Firm that mature more than 30 calendar days after the calculation date.

 (f) Predominantly reflects repayments of wholesale loans.

 High Quality Liquid Assets

 As mentioned above, HQLA is the amount of liquid assets that qualify for inclusion in the LCR.
 HQLA primarily consist of unencumbered cash and certain high quality liquid securities as defined in the LCR rule.